Skip to content

 The major difference between RabbitMQ and the post office is that it doesn't deal with paper, instead it accepts, stores and forwards binary blobs of data ‒ messages.

-For every registered application in Lime CRM, there is a message queue (or a post box) in RabbitMQ.
+For every registered application in Lime CRM, there is an exchange (or a post box) in RabbitMQ.

-Every time an object is created, updated or deleted in the platform, a message is sent to that application's message queue.
+Every time an object is created, updated or deleted in the platform, a message is published to that application's exchange.

 Any service (e.g. Event Handler, Task Handler, Web Server) publishing to RabbitMQ can be configured as: